-Accounting for around 60% of all premiums written in the non-life segment, motor vehicle insurance (including compulsory motorists' third party liability (CMTPL) covers and motor hull (CASCO) insurance) is by far the largest sub-sector in the Iranian non life insurance market.
-On its own, the motor vehicle insurance sub-sector rates as substantial in global terms.
-Annual premiums should reach nearly USD3.8bn in 2015, a decline of 15.3% compared to 2014, largely due to ongoing currency fluctuations.
-In local currency terms premiums are expected to increase by 1.7%, broadly in line with expected GDP growth.

-Moving forward, the potential lifting of sanctions will provide a boost to the autos market in Iran, and the BMI Autos team expect to see substantial increases in new vehicle sales.
+Accounting for around 60% of all premiums written in the non-life segment, motor vehicle insurance (including compulsory motorists' third party liability [CMTPL] covers and motor hull [CASCO] insurance) is by far the largest sub-sector in the Iranian non life insurance market.
+On its own, the motor vehicle insurance sub-sector rates are substantial in global terms.
+Annual premiums should reach USD3.9bn in 2016, an increase of 0.6% compared to 2015 in US dollar terms.
+In local currency terms premiums are expected to increase by 15.0%.
+Moving forward, the potential lifting of sanctions will provide a substantial boost to the autos market in Iran, and the BMI Autos team expect to see substantial increases in new vehicle sales.
 As the lifting of sanctions will only be fully finalised by the end of the year, we forecast sales growth of 20% in 2016 as more brands enter the market and consumers take advantage of an unprecedented level of variety.
-This would take to the market to 1.8mn units - a new high for Iran and a reflection of real growth rather than just a return to presanction levels.
-By 2017, we see the volumes surpassing 2mn units, with an improved economy and favourable demographics adding to the choice of brands as key drivers of growth.
-This sales growth will support an increase in the total vehicle fleet size from 14.6mn units in 2015 to 17.6mn in 2019, creating a positive environment for growth in motor insurance premiums.
+This would take to the market to 2mn units - a new high for Iran and a reflection of real growth rather than just a return to pre-sanction levels.
+By 2017, we see the volumes reaching 2.2mn units, with an improved economy and favourable demographics adding to the choice of brands as key drivers of growth.

+This sales growth will support an increase in the total vehicle fleet size from 14.8mn units in 2016 to 20.8mn in 2020, creating a positive environment for growth in motor insurance premiums.